cmeaton/affective_streaming/README.md

 ### Applications

 Temperamentally, I tilt heavily towards the philosophical aspect of machine learning.
-I pursued this project because building emotional intelligence into machines is an amazing opportunity to design an ideal future that is optimized not only for efficiency, productivity, and comfort, but for beauty, contentment, and value.
+I pursued this project because I think emotional AI is going to strongly influence our day-to-day lives and I want to understand how it works.
 However, this project yields itself to many more immediate and pragmatic applications.
 Such use cases include vehicle operator safety, highly-sensitive monitoring systems for patients, improved assessment of customer satisfaction in marketing campaigns/focus groups, and so on.

 ### Data